FishmanDefender/fishmandefender.github.io/README.md

 # michael.schott.github.io
-A personal website for Michael L. Schott.
+A personal website for Michael Schott.